cwesson/funge-plus-plus/README.md

 following a vertical tab are ignored.
 This is not part of the Funge-98 specification, but provides a simple way to create 4-dimensional funges.

-Higher dimension funges can be loaded as BeQunge formatted files can be loaded as `.beq` files.
+Higher dimension funges can be loaded as BeQunge formatted `.beq` files.
 Loading a `.beq` file implies `-lNFUN`.

 ### Arguments
 `funge [ARGS] file [YARGS]`